talkable/talkable-docs/source/campaigns/views/offers_show.rst

 - ``title`` — tooltip text on hover.

-.. note:: Do not change ``name`` and ``class`` attributes, otherwise functionality won't work. `js-` class prefix means it is used in Curebit API.
+.. note:: Do not change ``name`` and ``class`` attributes, otherwise functionality won't work. `js-` class prefix means it is used in Talkable API.

 Related tutorials for this View: